markusrenoldner/science-notes/Consistency finite differences vs finite elements.md

 ## Answer from Stackexchange
 I think this question may lead to a lot of confusion, as there are different notions of consistency for FDM and FEM.
-For instance when one thinks of FEM consistency, it is often Galerkin orthogonality (see [[Finite Element Method (FEM)]]).
+For instance when one thinks of FEM consistency, it is often Galerkin orthogonality (see [[Galerkin method]]).

 The question is probably not very good.
 After all in FDM we do not define basis functions, and thus consistency in terms of orthogonality is probably a stretch there.